EleutherAI/info/README.md

 Q: *How did this all start?*

 A: something something . . .
 Connor Leahy . . . something something

+Q: *Where did the name come from?*

+A: In Ancient Greek, [*eleutheria*](https://en.wikipedia.org/wiki/Eleutheria) is a word for "liberty", and was used as a proper noun as a personification of the concept.
+This same personage became [*Libertas*](https://en.wikipedia.org/wiki/Libertas) to the Romans and [*Lady Liberty*](https://en.wikipedia.org/wiki/Statue_of_Liberty) to Americans.

 Q: *How can I get involved?*